mbtakanov/book-notes/pragmatic-thinking-and-learning.md

+# Chapter 1 - Introduction

+# Chapter 2 - Journey from Novice to Expert

+# Chapter 3 - This Is Your Brain

+# Chapter 4  - Get in Your Right Mind

-# Chapter 5
+# Chapter 5 - Debug Your Mind

 - Trust intuition, but verify. - if you have intuition for something, prove it.
 - If you think you've defined something, try to also define its opposite.
 - It's all a trade-off.
-There is always a flip side, and looking closely at the trade-offs—in detail, both positive and negative—helps make sure you're evaluating the situation more fully.
+There is always a flip side, and looking closely at the trade-offs — in detail, both positive and negative — helps make sure you're evaluating the situation more fully.

 # Chapter 6 - Learn Deliberately